tbebekis/Python-Events/README.md

 # Python Events

-Source code can be fount at [Github](https://github.com/tbebekis/Python-Events).
+Source code can be found at [Github](https://github.com/tbebekis/Python-Events).

 ## Introduction